kotik-coder/PULsE/README.md

 * The first step is to clone the project files to your filesystem.
 Change the current working directory to the location where you want the cloned directory to be made.
 Type `$ git clone https://github.com/kotik-coder/PULsE` in Terminal to populate your current directory with the project sources files;
 * Staying in the same directory, you should see the `pom.xml` file.
 This is used by Maven to build the binaries.
 You will need to have [Maven](https://maven.apache.org/install.html) installed in order to proceed, as well as the [Java Development Kit 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
 After you have installed both, type `mvn install` in the directory where you've cloned the PULsE source files to.
 The dependencies are managed automatically with the info contained in the `pom.xml` file, so you don't need to do anything else;
 * This will produce a `/target/` subdirectory with the `.jar` file and the `/target/lib/` folder.
-These can be copied to wherever location you prefer, as long as they stay in the same directoryl
+These can be copied to wherever location you prefer, but please remember to always put them in the same directory together;
 * Allow the `.jar` file to be executable (e.g. on Linux) and double-click in order to run.
 If nothing happens, type `java -jar <NAME_OF_JAR>.jar`, replacing the <NAME_OF_JAR> with the appropriate file name.
 This should start the PULsE graphical interface.

 ## Pre-compiled releases